tegnike/aituber-kit/docs/README_en.md

 - This is a feature to converse with an AI character.
 - It is a feature of [pixiv/ChatVRM](https://github.com/pixiv/ChatVRM), which is the basis of this repository.
 - It can be tried relatively easily as long as you have an API key for various LLMs.
-- The last 10 conversation sentences are retained as memory.
+- The recent 10 conversation sentences are retained as memory.
 (The number can be specified in future updates)

 ### Usage